ingewortel/artistoo-supplements/README.md

 This repository contains the following types of supplementary materials:

-- *Source code:* the `code/` folder contains node scripts of Artistoo simulations used to assess performance, as well as xml format model files of the same simulations built in the Morpheus framework.
-See below for details on how to use these files;
+- *Source code:* the `code/` folder contains node scripts of Artistoo simulations used to assess performance.
+See the README in `code/` for details on how to use these files;
 - *Interactive simulations* the `interactive-html/` folder contains examples of interactive Artistoo simulations built as HTML pages.
-See below for access.
+	See the README in `interactive-html/`.
 - *Applications:* the `applications/` folder contains example applications of Artistoo, showing how interactive simulations can facilitate teaching, research, and science dissemination.
-See below for details.
+See the README in `applications/` for details.

 In addition, the repository contains a directory `build/` which contains the artistoo source code for completeness (this code can also be obtained from the